 To make his dream honeymoon a reality, Do chose to focus on one airline (Alaska Airlines) and one hotel (Hilton), and then applied for branded credit cards with both.
 To accrue interest-free points, he put all his normal charges on the cards and paid them off every month.

 For the Seattle-based couple, Alaska Airlines appealed to them for two reasons: The airline is headquartered in their hometown, and it's one of the few airlines that still gives customers an equal exchange of miles for distance traveled.
 "A lot of airlines have changed to being revenue-based," Do said.
 "So it takes more effort to accrue miles.
 For example, Seattle to Orlando is 2,400 miles, so you get 2,400 miles.
 If you fly with another airline, you're not going to get 2,400 miles if you're paying for the cheapest ticket."

-After he got an Alaska Airlines credit card, Do discovered the airline is also a miles partner with Emirates.
+After he got the Alaska Airlines Visa Signature® Credit Card, Do discovered the airline is also a miles partner with Emirates.
 "Their first-class cabin was supposed to be one of the most remarkable," said Do of Emirates.
 A luxury flight plan began to take shape.

 As for Hilton, Do chose the global hotel chain for its name recognition.
 But it just so happens that Hilton also runs a luxury resort in the Maldives called the Conrad Maldives.

 The honeymoon payoff

 After two to three years of accumulating points and miles, Do and his wife, whom he married in August, set off on their dream trip.